1. Home

 1. What type of solar panels do you install?

-One of the most common questions that solar companies get asked is, “What type of panels do you install?”
+One of the most common questions solar companies are asked is, “What type of panels do you install?”

-Although having premium panels is certainly a critical aspect of going solar, it is important not to get hung up on any specific brands or wattages, as product developments and supply chain factors have most companies varying the exact panels they sell and install over time.
+Although having premium panels is certainly a critical aspect of going solar, it’s not so important to get hung up on any specific brands or wattages.
+Product developments and supply chain factors mean most companies vary the exact panels they sell and install over time.

-So long as your installer can promise solar panels 350 watts or larger, with efficiencies nearing 20% or more, you can rest assured knowing that your solar panel system will be made up of premium residential equipment.
+So long as your installer can promise solar panels 350 watts or higher, with efficiencies of about 20% or more, you can know your home solar system will be made up of premium residential equipment.

-So you don’t leave any money out on the table, asking your installer about available incentives is a great way to maximize the value of your investment.
-Whether or not you qualify for the federal solar tax credit, as well as other local solar incentives, may significantly impact the Return On Investment (ROI) of your energy system.
+Asking your installer about available incentives is important to maximizing the value of your investment.
+Whether or not you qualify for the federal solar tax credit and other local solar incentives may significantly impact the return on investment of your energy system.

 3. How long have you been in business?